polca/premise/docs/introduction.rst

 For each clinker production dataset, the following aspects are adjusted:
 * the thermal efficiency of the kiln: it is calculated as the product of the projected efficiency of each kiln technology (dry, semi-dry, wet, with or without pre-calciner, with or without pre-heater) and the expected share of each technology for the concerned region and year.
 * the fuel mix: the use of fossil fuel, waste fuel and biomass fuel is adjusted, based on the thermal efficiency of the kiln and the calorific value of each fuel.
 * fuel-related emissions (fossil and biogenic CO_2)): they are adjusted based on the fuel mix and thermal efficiency of the kiln as well as their respective emissions factors.
 * other emissions: emissions of SO_2, CO, NO_x, NH_3 and NMVOC are adjusted based on the GAINS air emission model data for the cement sector.
-* production of excess heat and electricity:
 * carbon capture and storage (CCS): if the IAM file provides a number for CCS for cement production for that region and that year, additional input of electricity and heat are added for the CO2 capture.
 Note that, if the GNR or IEA data indicates on-site production of electricity and heat based on waste heat recovery, the recovered amounts are subtracted to the electricity and heat needed for the CO_2 capture.

 2. Cement production
 `premise` deletes existing national cement production datasets and create regional ones instead, to match the IAM regions.